qqwwqwq/DualSOM--SOFTWAREX-/README.md

 DualSOM is an open-source, general-purpose software framework for **unsupervised clustering** and **supervised classification** of high-dimensional data within a unified pipeline.
 The framework combines sparse autoencoding for dimensionality reduction with a self-organising map (SOM) trained using distance-based learning.

+The novelty of this software is not a new algorithm, but a unified execution framework where the *same trained SOM representation* is reused for both clustering and classification without retraining or architectural changes.

 A central feature of DualSOM is its **dual-mode operation**, which enables seamless transition between clustering and classification without modifying the model structure.
 The same trained representation and SOM grid can be used for exploratory data analysis or for label-based recognition, ensuring consistency and reproducibility across tasks.

 The software is designed as a **modular and extensible system**, allowing users to configure latent dimensionality, SOM topology, learning schedules, neighbourhood functions, and distance metrics.
 This flexibility makes it applicable to a wide range of domains involving structured or high-dimensional data, including robotics, human–computer interaction, and multimodal perception.